posabsolute/jQuery-Validation-Engine/README.md

 Summary
 ---

-jQuery validation engine is a Javascript plugin aiming the validation of form fields in the browser (IE 6-8, Chrome, Firefox, Safari, Opera 10).
+**jQuery validation** engine is a Javascript plugin aiming the validation of form fields in the browser (IE 6-8, Chrome, Firefox, Safari, Opera 10).
 The plugin provides visual appealing prompts that grab user attention on the subject matter.

-Validations range from email, phone, url to more complex calls such as ajax processing.
+Validations range from email, phone, url to more complex calls such as ajax processing or custom javascript functions.
-Bundled in several locales, the error prompts can be translated in the locale of your choice.
+Bundled with many locales, the error prompts can be translated in the language of your choice.

 Forum Support: http://validationengine.vanillaforums.com/